Frequently Asked Questions

-The host thinks it is connected, but the iDevice is stuck on the ‘waiting for computer’ page
+The host thinks it is connected, but the client app is stuck on the ‘waiting for computer’ page

-Another option is to power cycle the iDevice by simply powering it down and back up again.
+Another option is to power cycle the client device by powering it down and back up again.

 Using Air Display as a Drawing Surface

 What are the requirements to use pressure sensitive features of Air Display 3?